 QR Codes in the US – How Fast is it Growing and Who is Using it?

-A visit to China in 2014, convinced the CEO of Snapchat to add QR Codes to his app.
-He acquired a company called Scan and introduced something called Snapcodes on Snapchat.
-Next, we know Facebook and Spotify follow with messenger codes and Spotify codes.
-All these coupled with Apple’s decision to include QR Code scanning capabilities in phone cameras, led to the adoption of QR Codes USA.
+A visit to China in 2014 convinced the CEO of Snapchat to add QR Codes to his app.
+He acquired a company called Scan and introduced Snapcodes on Snapchat.
+Next, we know Facebook and Spotify followed with messenger codes and Spotify codes.
+All these, coupled with Apple’s decision to include QR Code scanning capabilities in phone cameras, led to the adoption of QR Codes in the USA.

-Today, one won’t miss seeing a QR Code generator USA anywhere.
+Today, one won’t miss seeing QR Codes anywhere in the United States.
 From eggs in supermarkets to our Amazon packages, to Walmart receipts, to the U.S. post office, to a massive billboard at Times Square, New York.

-After the year 2015, many small and medium-sized businesses have implemented QR codes into their marketing strategies and have experienced multifold success.
-QR Codes have provided a trustworthy platform for businesses to communicate with their audience throughout the sales funnel – from acquiring new customers, to engaging with them and bringing them back.
+After 2015, many small and medium-sized businesses have implemented QR Codes into their marketing strategies and have experienced multifold success.
+QR Codes have provided a trustworthy platform for businesses to communicate with their audience throughout the sales funnel – from acquiring new customers to engaging with them and bringing them back.

 #1.
 QR payments in US

-QR Code payment USA is gaining significant success in the United States.
-It is gaining traction among merchants due to its cost-effectiveness and ease-of-access.
+QR Code payments are gaining significant success in the United States.
+It is gaining traction among merchants due to its cost-effectiveness and ease of access.
 Understanding the power of rewards, businesses encourage their customers with QR Code coupons.

-To encourage customers for QR code payment, Walmart placed QR codes on the receipts.
+To encourage customers to utilize QR payments, Walmart placed QR Codes on the receipts.
 This acts as a cashback for customers to redeem at a later date at Walmart.

 Retail stores need to make an impact even outside their stores to reach a wider audience.
-Peapod, an online grocer based out of Chicago, has taken up a unique marketing approach to promoting themselves through QR codes.
-They created virtual billboards with QR codes in a Chicago public transportation station.
-When customers scan these QR codes Peapod app guides them to their app where they can place their orders.
-The groceries get delivered within a day to the customers’ home.
+Peapod, an online grocer based out of Chicago, has taken up a unique marketing approach to promoting themselves through QR Codes.
+They created virtual billboards with QR Codes in a Chicago public transportation station.
+When customers scan these QR Codes, they are directed to the Peapod app where they can place their orders.
+The groceries get delivered within a day to the customers’ homes.
 Retail stores in this way can set up virtual stores throughout the city.

-With enhanced emphasis on experience in offline stores, businesses are now using technologies like augmented reality to engage with their customers.
-An augmented reality QR code or an AR code can be placed on any surface like phones, computer screens, papers, and flyers.
-When you scan an AR code it opens a URL to some AR.js content.
-Your camera will detect the marker within the AR code and display 3D content.
+With the enhanced emphasis on experience in offline stores, businesses are now using technologies like augmented reality to engage with their customers.
+An augmented reality QR Code or an AR code can be placed on any surface like phones, computer screens, papers, and flyers.
+When you scan an AR QR Code, it opens a URL to some AR.js content.
+Your camera will detect the marker within the code and display 3D content.
 This makes offline marketing to online marketing more engaging.

 Businesses can combine offline and online marketing just like Meredith Corp., a media conglomerate based in Des Moines, Iowa did.
-Meredith placed augmented reality QR codes in some of the top magazines.
-Customers were able to unlock AR features after scanning respective QR codes.
-For example, Meredith pitched an AR beauty try-on app that customers can avail after scanning the QR code on the magazine.
+Meredith placed augmented reality QR Codes in some of the top magazines.
+Customers were able to unlock AR features after scanning the respective QR Codes.
+For example, Meredith pitched an AR beauty try-on app that customers can avail after scanning the QR Code on the magazine.